 - 2 teaspoons fish sauce ( or vegan fish sauce, or soy sauce)

 - 1 tablespoon soy sauce ( or liquid amino acids)

 - 1 tablespoon oyster sauce

-- 1 tablespoon vinegar (black vinegar if you have it, or use rice or white)
+- 1 tablespoon rice vinegar (black vinegar if you have it)

 - 1 tablespoon garlic chili paste (Sambal chili paste)